José Luis Manzano: Political activities

 Earlier in his career, Manzano was active in Argentine politics.
-He served as Secretary General of the Peronist and was an elected member the National Congress.
+He served as Secretary General of the Justicialist Party and was an elected member the National Congress.
 Manzano quickly rose through the ranks to become the majority leader from 1983 to 1991.
 President Carlos Menem appointed Manzano to his cabinet, where he served as Homeland Security Minister.
-On August 12, 1991, he was appointed the Ministry of the Interior.
+On August 12, 1991, he was appointed Minister of the Interior.

 He was known as a power broker who other members had to go through to get anything done.
 He is credited with helping pass economic reforms (the opening of the economy) and government reforms during the Menem administration.

-Manzano was a founder and an active member of the Peronist ("La Renovación Peronista") political party.
-When democracy returned to Argentina, the party was defeated at the ballot box, after which Manzano helped consolidate and strengthen the party.
-One source describes him as "the symbol of the late-80s renewal of Peronism."
+Manzano was a key figure in 'La Renovación Peronista,' helping to reorganize the party after its electoral defeat.
+He has been called "a symbol of the late-80s renewal of Peronism."

 During his political career, Manzano was first vice president, and then president, of the Deputies Block of the Justicialist Party (PJ).

-In 1983 he was the Argentine national deputy.
-As a member of the Chamber of Deputies of the nation, he participated in the approval of the legislative bill on the modification of the civil marriage regime, being one of the main speakers of the discussion sessions prior to the final sanction of Law 23,515 (Divorce Law) in 1987.
+In 1983 he was a national deputy.
+As a member of the Chamber of Deputies of The Nation, he participated in the approval of the legislative bill on the modification of the civil marriage regime, being one of the main speakers of the discussion sessions prior to the final sanction of Law 23,515 (Divorce Law) in 1987.